 As I’ve noted elsewhere, poster contests were popular even before the Great War, part of the wave of mass consumption and advertising reshaping American culture at the turn of the nineteenth century.
 During the war, military recruiters and war-related philanthropic associations turned to art schools for poster production through well-publicized contests.
 I believe that two paintings on Masonite in the Michigan State University Museum are the results of a contest held in Three Oaks, Berrien County, Michigan, though I need to confirm that with more research.
 Each painting’s theme and imagery imitated posters already being posted and viewed.
 As I work through newspaper accounts of these contests, specific wording (such as “Food Will Win: Don’t Waste”) was required while originality was sought in the visual imagery.
 Even then, total originality may not help in building a widespread patriotic message.

 My latest (re)discovery of a long-lost artist was made as I work through digitized newspapers.
-This is the sort of research that was much, much more difficult to do before digitization and public access.
-I can survey hundreds of newspapers in less time than it used to take me to read just one number of one newspaper, either the original, crumbling copy or on microfilm.
+This is the sort of research that was much, much more difficult to do before digitization and easier public access to such sources.
+I can survey hundreds of newspapers in less time than it used to take me to read just one number of one newspaper, either the crumbling original or on microfilm.

 What I am finding “fills in the blanks” of information about many World War I posters, from artist and model and date to the particulars of a poster’s coming-into-being—its biography.
 The traditional assumption that that the Committee on Public Information (CPI) and its Division of Pictorial Publicity oversaw if not all, then the great majority of poster selection and production, is undermined by this newspaper research.
 The nation’s newspapers cooperated enthusiastically with the CPI, and the CPI planted stories about posters and their artists to elicit patriotic interest.
 This alone may have interested editors in covering student patriotic activities.